muriloHoracio/TERL/README.md

 ## Usage Example
 ### Train (cnn_train.py)
-This is an example how to train a model with CNNTEC.
-The files are stored over Train and Test folders, which are stored on Dataset folder, sotored in the CNNTEC folder.
+This is an example how to train a model with TERL.
+The files are stored over Train and Test folders, which are stored on Dataset folder, sotored in the TERL folder.

 ```
 Dataset